alonmalka19/autonomous-car-esp32-cam/README.md

 ## Hardware

 See `docs/hardware.md` for a list of components and wiring instructions.
 In general, you will need:

 - An **ESP32‑CAM** board (used only as a microcontroller; its built‑in camera is not used)
 - A smartphone with the **IP Webcam** app installed to provide the video stream
 - An **L298N** or similar motor driver
-- Two **DC motors** with wheels
+- **Four DC motors (two per side)** with wheels
 - A **battery pack**
-- Optionally, an **ultrasonic sensor** for obstacle avoidance

 ## License